kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-esp8266-to-kaa-platform/index.md

 We will simulate a weather station scenario.
 Our ESP8266 will represent an [endpoint][endpoint] in the Kaa platform and report temperature, humidity, and CO2 level.
-Also, we will interact with the Kaa [Web Dashboard][Web Dashboard] to create a digital twin of the ESP8266 and view telemetry data.
+Also, we will interact with the Kaa [Web Dashboard][WD] to create a digital twin of the ESP8266 and view telemetry data.

 Note that for simplicity the reported values are simulated, but you are welcome to extend the functionality by connecting sensors to your board and reporting real data.